ashbaldry/howler/inst/htmlwidgets/howler/README.md

 Included distribution files:

-* **howler**: This is the default and fully bundled source the includes `howler.core` and `howler.spatial`.
-It inclues all functionality that howler comes with.
+* **howler**: This is the default and fully bundled source that includes `howler.core` and `howler.spatial`.
+It includes all functionality that howler comes with.
 * **howler.core**: This includes only the core functionality that aims to create parity between Web Audio and HTML5 Audio.
 It doesn't include any of the spatial/stereo audio functionality.
 * **howler.spatial**: This is a plugin that adds spatial/stereo audio functionality.
 It requires `howler.core` to operate as it is simply an add-on to the core.